hyperledger-labs/governance/.github/ISSUE_TEMPLATE/add-someone-to-the-hyperledger-github-org.md

 Please include:

 * GitHub ID to add:
-* Project to be added to:
+* Lab to be added to:
 * Role:
 	- Read
 	- Triage